ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `TRUSTED_BOARD_BOOT`: Boolean flag to include support for the Trusted Board Boot feature.
-When set to '1', BL1 and BL2 images include support to load and verify the certificates and images in a FIP.
+When set to '1', BL1 and BL2 images include support to load and verify the certificates and images in a FIP, and BL1 includes support for the Firmware Update.
 The default value is '0'.
-    Generation and inclusion of certificates in the FIP depends upon the value of the `GENERATE_COT` option.
+Generation and inclusion of certificates in the FIP and FWU_FIP depends upon the value of the `GENERATE_COT` option.

 *   `GENERATE_COT`: Boolean flag used to build and execute the `cert_create` tool to create certificates as per the Chain of Trust described in [Trusted Board Boot].
-The build system then calls the `fip_create` tool to include the certificates in the FIP.
+The build system then calls the `fip_create` tool to include the certificates in the FIP and FWU_FIP.
 Default value is '0'.

-    Specify `TRUSTED_BOARD_BOOT=1` and `GENERATE_COT=1` to include support for the Trusted Board Boot Sequence in the BL1 and BL2 images and the FIP.
+    Specify both `TRUSTED_BOARD_BOOT=1` and `GENERATE_COT=1` to include support for the Trusted Board Boot feature in the BL1 and BL2 images, to generate the corresponding certificates, and to include those certificates in the FIP and FWU_FIP.

     Note that if `TRUSTED_BOARD_BOOT=0` and `GENERATE_COT=1`, the BL1 and BL2
     images will not include support for Trusted Board Boot.
-The FIP will still include the key and content certificates.
+The FIP will still include the corresponding certificates.
 This FIP can be used to verify the Chain of Trust on the host machine through other mechanisms.

     Note that if `TRUSTED_BOARD_BOOT=1` and `GENERATE_COT=0`, the BL1 and BL2
-    images will include support for Trusted Board Boot, but the FIP will not include the key and content certificates, causing a boot failure.
+    images will include support for Trusted Board Boot, but the FIP and FWU_FIP will not include the corresponding certificates, causing a boot failure.

 *   `CREATE_KEYS`: This option is used when `GENERATE_COT=1`.
 It tells the certificate generation tool to create new keys in case no valid keys are